Hampton resigns as bullpen coach of Mariners

 SEATTLE -- The Seattle Mariners are in search of a new bullpen coach as Mike Hampton has resigned from the position.

 Hampton tendered his resignation following Sunday's 4-0 win over the Oakland Athletics as the Mariners headed into the All-Star break.
-No immediate replacement was announced, but the team said a new bullpen coach would be in place prior to the team's season resuming Friday against the Chicago White Sox.
+No immediate replacement was announced, but the team said a new bullpen coach would be in place before the team's next series Friday against the Chicago White Sox.

 The Mariners are 43-47 and rank near the bottom of the AL in team ERA.

-Hampton was in his second season as the Mariners bullpen coach.
+Hampton was in his second season as the Mariners' bullpen coach.
 He had served as a pitching coach for Double-A Arkansas during the 2013-14 seasons.

 Hampton spent parts of 16 seasons in the majors with six different teams and was a two-time All-Star.